percona/proxysql-admin-tool-doc/docs/psa-options.md

 The ClusterApp User or Password was unspecified and will not be configured.

-This script will assist with configuring ProxySQL for use with Percona XtraDB Cluster (currently only PXC in combination with ProxySQL is supported)
+This script will assist with configuring ProxySQL for use with Percona XtraDB Cluster (PXC) (currently only PXC in combination with ProxySQL is supported)

-ProxySQL read/write configuration mode is singlewrite
+The ProxySQL read/write configuration mode is singlewrite

 Configuring the ProxySQL monitoring user.
-ProxySQL monitor user name as per command line/config-file is monitor
+ProxySQL monitor username as per command line/config-file is monitor

 Monitoring user 'monitor'@'127.%' has been setup in the ProxySQL database.
 Adding the Percona XtraDB Cluster nodes to ProxySQL